Brett Kavanaugh Senate confirmation hearing: Start time, live stream, how to watch live

 How to watch live

-The Kavanaugh hearings will be broadcast live on most 24-hour news channels, and it will be streamed online as well.
+The Kavanaugh hearings will be broadcast live on most 24-hour news channels and will stream online as well.
 You can watch the YouTube stream from CNET's sister site, CBS News, live at the top of this story.

 CBS News: Kavanaugh confirmation hearing begins — live updates